Later in the morning, I will usually get a visit from Jon, or Ed, who are supervising my work.

 THIS IS NOT LIKE A SCHOOL OR A COLLEGE, IT’S MORE LIKE A REAL WORKSHOP, WORKING FOR 50 WEEKS A YEAR…

-The tutors are always working on pieces of furniture for David and it’s fantastic to see these world class pieces of furniture being made while we are here.
+The tutors are always working on pieces of furniture for David and it’s fantastic to see these great pieces of furniture being made while we are here.
 I came here wanting to see whether I could be more creative.
 Ed runs an Art class on some days when we have a model to do life drawing and water-colour painting, he talks about client presentation drawings, perspective and classical proportions, all the time using his own background and experience to feed us with information that hopefully will set our businesses going off successfully.
-David does a tutorial most weeks talking about clients, presentation drawing, design and building your portfolio – your identity.